Bio

 I am currently a Visiting Research Scholar at the Institute for the Study of the Ancient World at NYU.
 I was previously a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.

-Currently, I am co-directing the CALOR project in Tanzania, exploring historical adaptations to climate change and environmental disaster on the eastern African Swahili Coast.
+Currently, I am co-directing the CALOR project in Tanzania, exploring social reorganization, connectivity, and adaptations to climate change and environmental disaster on the eastern African Swahili Coast.

 Why Africa?